heig-mdt-gio1/material/subjects/web-frameworks/README.md

 ## Architectural Patterns

-On of those is the architectural pattern called MVVM, for:
+One of those is the architectural pattern called MVVM, for:

 "**M**odel - **V**iew - **V**iew**M**odel"